 Breakfast at Inside Café

 For a small fee, you can ask Relbia Lodge to stock your fridge with a great selection of fresh, regional breakfast supplies.
 But if you can’t be bothered making your own, make your way instead to Inside Cafe – an old warehouse space that now operates as an excellent eatery in Launceston.
-Toby’s Estate coffee is a great place to start, while our favourite dish is scrambled eggs with pesto, spinach and grilled haloumi.
+Toby’s Estate coffee is a great place to start.

 Lunch at Josef Chromy restaurant

 This renowned eatery is not only one of the best vineyard-dining experiences in Tamar Valley, it is also just a short walk away from Relbia Lodge so it’s perfect if you’re keen to enjoy some of the region’s top drops with your meal.
-Visit during the day to make the most of the restaurant’s sensational setting – sweeping vineyard, hill and lake views – and chef Matt Adams’s delicious lunch menu.
-The entrée of well-seasoned wallaby bolognaise with egg yolk, walnut and parmesan is a standout.
+Visit during the day to make the most of the restaurant’s sensational setting – sweeping vineyard, hill and lake views – and the delicious lunch menu.

 Dinner at Stillwater